mrrcollins/gtia.com/content/drafts/taking-retropie-to-the-next-level-with-a-lenovo-ideapad-yoga-11s.markdown

 # Controllers

 What fun is playing RetroPie from the keyboard?
 Not fun at all.
 I grabbed several controllers I already had and configured them in RetroPie.
-This included a couple of USB Xbox 360 controllers, and Xbox One controller connected over USB, and an OG Xbox controller with a USB adapter.
+This included a couple of USB Xbox 360 controllers, and an Xbox One controller connected over USB, and an OG Xbox controller with a USB adapter.
 I couldn't get RetroPie to recognize my cheap OG Xbox knock off controllers, so I'll have to work on those at a later date.
 Since the Yoga only has two USB ports, I also grabbed an USB hub.
 This is only temporary because I would like to get a smaller USB travel hub.

 # Traveling case